junglewill/Squirrel-tracker/README.md

 # Data Source & Management Command
 The data source for this project is from <a href='https://opendata.cityofnewyork.us/'>NYC Open Data</a>.
-To import the data into the Django model, We'll use the following commands for importing data and exporting data in the terminal console:
+To import the data into the Django model, We'll use the following commands for importing data and exporting data in the terminal console